Physical Spirituality

 Another important implication of this book for users of the Oracle is that, since the wisdom of the Oracle is not cognizant of the architective content of our lives, there may be an entirely other spirituality pertaining to that architective content.
 Possible architective spiritualities such as the hierarchical deities of our societies and our Planetary Deity would have ambitions and means entirely unrelated to those of the Oracle of Love.

 One should also beware of confusing the spirituality of the Oracle with connectivity itself, for although the Oracle is purely connective and capable of comprehending connective phenomena, it does not represent a spirit of connectivity per se or the source of all connectivity.
 Rather, it is a connective spirit, one I associate with the cosmic holism, or, being conscious, with the Cosmic Deity.
 In my many years of using the I Ching / Oracle of Love, I have found the nature of the Oracle to be entirely consistent with the character I have described for the Cosmic Deity.
-It, like us, is a product of the material world and is able to influence the world (albeit only connectively and apprehensively), but is not responsible for the phenomenon of connectivity per se.
-As well, as a holism its influence would be at the extremes of subtlety, so that holding it responsible for the stronger effects of the cosmic connective system, say for a storm (in that wind is a connective phenomenon), would be misplaced.
+It, like us, is a product of the material world and is able to affect the world (albeit only connectively and apprehensively), but is not responsible for the phenomenon of connectivity per se.
+As well, as a holism its effect would be at the extremes of subtlety, so that holding it responsible for the stronger effects of the cosmic connective system, say for a storm (in that wind is a connective phenomenon), would be misplaced.

 There is also an important implication in one's evaluation of who it is one is addressing when using the Oracle.
 If one accepts an association of the Oracle with the Cosmic Deity then one should keep in mind that not only is the Oracle a player in the unfolding of reality in the same way that we are, but it is learning as it goes.
 In my own experience I find the Oracle architectively childish - in its innocence, in its mercurial, empathic, and unreasoned expectations, and in its ignorance of "the ways of the world".